This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 Which vaccines are required for pet care services?

-Escondido, San Marcos, CA and Carlsbad CA follow California state law which requires rabies.
-This is the only vaccine I ask for proof of at your consultation.
-Any other vaccines are not mandatory to get started with
+Rabies is required in many states.
+This is the only vaccine I ask for proof of and only at your consultation.
+Any other vaccines are not mandatory.